 Available through Google Play and Apple’s App Store, the app can be downloaded and installed on seafarers’ smartphones or tablet devices before they join a ship.
 It was purposely designed in partnership with Stapleton International, the University of Sunderland and the Marine Learning Alliance to be self-contained and work offline, removing the need to consume vessel bandwidth.

 The app comprises three core modules that enlighten seafarers to digital threats from different perspectives.
-The first educates on cyber threats that involve taking advantage of personal information, the second focuses on cyber threats that exploit weaknesses in IT devices, while the third covers the physical and human dimension of more sophisticated cyber-attacks.
+The first educates on cyber security threats that involve taking advantage of personal information, the second focuses on cyber security threats that exploit weaknesses in IT devices, while the third covers the physical and human dimension of more sophisticated cyber security attacks.
 In addition to the detailed training materials the app includes a competency test to help seafarers consolidate and assess their understanding of the issue.
 On successful completion of the test seafarers will be eligible for CPD credits from IMarEST and a University certificate of completion.

 Inmarsat is the world leader in global, mobile satellite communications.
 It owns and operates the world’s best global portfolio of satellite networks, specifically designed for customer mobility, and holds a multi-layered, global spectrum portfolio, covering L-band, Ka-band and S-band, enabling unparalleled breadth and diversity in the solutions it provides.
 Inmarsat’s long established global distribution network includes not only the world’s leading channel partners but also its own strong direct retail capabilities, enabling end to end customer service assurance.
 The company has an unrivalled track record of operating the world’s most reliable global mobile satellite networks, sustaining business and mission critical safety & operational applications for almost 40 years.
 It is also a major driving force behind technological innovation in mobile satellite communications, sustaining its leadership through a substantial investment and a powerful network of technology and manufacturing partners.
 Inmarsat operates across a diversified portfolio of sectors with the financial resources to fund its business strategy and holds leading positions in the Maritime, Government and Aviation satcoms markets, operating consistently as a trusted, responsive and high quality partner to its customers across the globe.